 4. USB-C charging port on the case

 Following pressure from governing bodies, Apple has been transitioning away from its proprietary Lightning connectivity over the last few years.
-We’ve seen the company make use of USB-C, the new standard for portable connectivity, in some of their most recent products such as the Siri Remote which comes bundled with the third generation of Apple TV 4K.
+We’ve seen the company make use of USB-C, the new standard for portable connectivity, in most of their most recent products such as the Siri Remote which comes bundled with the third generation of Apple TV 4K.

 5. H2 Chip